Gawain Poet: "Huchoun"

 A theory current in the early part of the 20th century held that a man called Huchoun ("little Hugh") may have authored the poems, having been credited with several works, including at least one known to be in the alliterative form, in the Chronicle of Andrew of Wyntoun.
 As Cotton MS Nero A X contains the words "Hugo de" added in a later hand, its contents were identified with some of the works mentioned by Wyntoun.

-This argument, made in greatest detail by a Scottish antiquarian, George Neilson (who claimed that Hugh was a Scottish knight, Hugh of Eglington) is nowadays disregarded, mainly because the poems attributed to Hugh seem to have been composed in widely varying dialects.
+This argument, made in greatest detail by a Scottish antiquarian, George Neilson (who claimed that Hugh was a Scottish knight, Hugh of Eglington), is nowadays disregarded, mainly because the poems attributed to Hugh seem to have been composed in widely varying dialects.

 John (or Hugh) Massey

 The surname of Massey, that of a prominent Cheshire family, is associated with St Erkenwald, a poem occasionally claimed to be another of the Pearl poet's works; the names of Thomas Massey and Elizabeth Booth (a member of the Booth family of Dunham Massey) are written in St Erkenwald's manuscript.

-In 1956 Ormerod Greenwood, working on a translation of Gawain, made the suggestion that the author of Pearl and Gawain was one of the Masseys of Sale.
+In 1956, Ormerod Greenwood, working on a translation of Gawain, made the suggestion that the author of Pearl and Gawain was one of the Masseys of Sale.
 He suggested Hugh Massey, based on a number of puns he found incorporated in Pearl (in addition to the "Hugo de" inscription in Cotton MS Nero A X) Given the obvious link through the name "Hugh", Hugh Massey has been conflated with Huchoun by some academics.

 A later suggestion is John Massey of Cotton, Cheshire; this was first put forward by Nolan and Farley-Hills in 1971.
 John Massey's authorship is further supported, according to Nolan, by one of Thomas Hoccleve's poems, in which Hoccleve mentions "my maister Massy", indicating him to be a fearsome critic of poetic metre.
 The attribution to John Massey is not, however, widely supported by modern critics of the poem.

 John Stanley

-Sir John Stanley (c.
-1350–1414) has been suggested as a possible identity for the poet.
-He was a Knight of the Garter, and the presence of the Garter motto, Honi soit qui mal y pense is put forward in support.
+Andrew Breeze has suggested Sir John Stanley (c.
+1350–1414) as a possible identity for the poet.
+He was a Knight of the Garter, and the presence at the end of Sir Gawain of the Garter motto Honi soit qui mal y pense (there rendered hony soyt qui mal pence) is put forward in support.
 He was also familiar with hunting and armoury, as described in Gawain, and came from the appropriate part of England.
+This theory follows on from Gervase Mathews proposal of Stanley as the poet's patron.

 Richard Newton

 Bennett (1979) suggested that Sir Gawain was written by an ancestor of the north-western landowner Humphrey Newton, who appears to have been familiar with the poem in the 16th century.
-Richard Newton, who wrote some surviving occasional verse in the late fourteenth century, was suggested as a candidate based on perceived stylistic similarities of his work to parts of Sir Gawain.
+Richard Newton, some of whose occasional verse in the late fourteenth century has survived, was suggested as a candidate, based on perceived stylistic similarities of his work to parts of Sir Gawain.
 The theory was not widely accepted.